 Real Estate Is Attractive Too

 This article has discussed a lot about the benefits of owning stocks.
-However, real estate is actually my favorite asset class to build wealth, and also America’s favorite asset class as well.
+Now you know what percentage of Americans own stock, I think it's worth looking into real estate.
+Real estate is actually my favorite asset class to build wealth, and also America's favorite asset class as well.

 Unlike stocks, real estate is a tangible asset that provides shelter and has a more stable income stream.
 Further, real estate’s value is much less volatile during difficult times.
 Not only should every get neutral real estate by owning their primary asset, they should also get long real estate by investing in rental properties and commercial real estate.

-My favorite way to invest in commercial real state and real estate across lower cost areas of the country is through Fundrise and CrowdStreet, my two favorite real estate platforms.
+My favorite way to invest in commercial real state across lower cost areas of the country.

-Fundrise is great because you can invest as little as $500 in one of its diversified eREITs that gives you broad based real estate exposure with low volatility across regions of America.
+Fundrise is great because you can invest as little as $10 in one of its diversified eREITs that gives you broad based real estate exposure with low volatility across regions of America.
+For most investors, investing in an eREIT makes the most sense and provides nice exposure to a diversified fund.

-CrowdStreet is great because it allows you to invest surgically in 18-hour city real estate where valuations are much lower and growth rates are higher due to demographic shifts.
-With the work from home trend accelerating in 2020, telework has never been easier or more acceptable.
+CrowdStreet is another popular option because it allows you to invest surgically in 18-hour city real estate where valuations are much lower and growth rates are higher due to demographic shifts.
+With the work from home trend accelerating, telework has never been easier or more acceptable.
+If you have a lot of capital, you can build your own custom portfolio.

 Both platforms are free to sign up and explore.
 I’ve personally invested $810,000 in real estate crowdfunding to diversify my investments and earn more passive income now that I’m a father of two little ones.